 But when Josh Jr. — who everyone called Papi — came out, the tech asked them to wait a few more minutes.
 An uneasy feeling settled in Charity's gut.
 She could see the tech behind the glass of the control booth, on the phone.
 She glanced at her husband.
 She could tell he felt it too.

 After a moment, the tech walked them back to the atrium and asked them to wait.
 They waited for what seemed like forever.
 Papi got fussy.
-Charity was walking him around when pediatric oncologist Lindsey Hoffman, DO, called them back in.
-She showed them the scans.
+Charity was walking him around when the pediatric oncologist called them back in to show them the scans.

 Papi had a brain tumor the size of a softball.
 He'd be direct-admitted for monitoring and more imaging.
 He'd get steroids to soothe the inflammation the tumor was causing in his head.